Deciding Predicate Logical Theories of Real-Valued Functions: Scalar Quantification

+A polynomial assignment $\pi$ in an instantiated formula $(\phi, \pi)$ instantiates each function variable in $\phi$ to the respective polynomial assigned by $\pi$, but does not assign values to scalar variables.
+Since the function variables have values that are polynomials with rational coefficients, a polynomial assignment allows us to evaluate terms symbolically.
+For example, a symbolic evaluation of the term for the polynomial assignment $\{ X\mapsto t^2+1, Y\mapsto t \}$ looks as follows: [1]{#1}

+The result is a polynomial in the scalar variables of the term.
+Now denote by $\Pi_{\pi}(\phi)$ the result of applying symbolic term evaluation to all terms in the formula $\phi$.
+For example, with $\pi$ being the polynomial assignment from above, is

-Polynomial evaluation completely eliminates any function variables or operators: \begin{lemma} For every instantiated formula $(\phi, \pi)$, $\Pi_\pi(\phi)$ does not contain any function variable, and hence it also does not contain any app- or diff-operator. \end{lemma}
+Polynomial evaluation completely eliminates any function variables or operators, and hence for every instantiated formula $(\phi, \pi)$, $\Pi_\pi(\phi)$ neither contains a function variable, nor an app- or diff-operator.
+Therefore, $\Pi_{\pi}(\phi)$ is a formula in the language of real-closed fields, which is decidable.

-\begin{proof} Function variables can only occur as arguments to diff and app operators.
-In such a situation, the rules $\partial$-elim and $\SAppS$-elim are applicable, and hence, such a formula cannot be the result of $\Pi_\pi(\phi)$. \Qed \end{proof}

-Therefore, if $\phi$ is function-algebraic, $\Pi_{\pi}(\phi)$ is a formula in the language of real-closed fields, which is decidable~\cite{Tarski:51}.
 Moreover, instantiated formulas can be used for proving satisfiability: